ArcanaFramework/arcana-data-store-extension-template/README.rst

     :target: http://arcana.readthedocs.io/en/latest/?badge=latest
     :alt: Docs

-This repository contains a template implementation of Arcana_ `DataStore` and class
+This repository contains a template implementation of `DataStore` and `App` extension classes for the Arcana_ framework.

 How to Customise
 -----------------